travelgateX/documentation-site/content/hotelx/concepts/accesses-supplier-context.md

 +++
 title = "Access, Supplier and Context" pagetitle = ""
-description = "Learn about Core Entities used in TravelgateX" weight = 1 alwaysopen = false
+description = "Learn about entities used in HotelX" weight = 1 alwaysopen = false
 +++